The Catamaran Adventures of Noel and Ceu

 As a teenager I raced Firefly 2732, ‘Minitoo’, in club races and open meetings – even winning the junior trophy at the nationals one year – with a revolutionary centre-main configuration!

-Well, fast forward a few years and I have sailed and raced Lasers, Formula 18 cats, and of course Windsurfers.
+Well, fast forward a few years and I have sailed and raced Lasers, Formula 18 cats, even a Etchells 22, and of course Windsurfers.

 But never any ‘big boats’.
 They always seemed too boring.
 Until I got this crazy idea sometime in 2008 that I should get a boat and sail the world.

-The boys are grown up, the business is running nicely, I have a wonderful girlfriend who is as adventurous as me, so here I am.
+The boys are grown up, the business is sold, I have a wonderful new wife who is as adventurous as me, so here I am.

 Lets go sailing!